MOHIT143K/movies-club/README.md

 ## MOVIES CLUB

 This project was made to view two sections of movies Top Rated and Recently Released with the `infinite scroll`.
-First screen the login screen.
+First screen is login screen.
 To logged in successfully you can use the below credentials -

 `{
     "email": "innov@ccer.com",